Vedhamshbode/Line_following_Robot/README.md

 For detailed information on the components used and the implementation process, refer to the project documentation included in this repository.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- [Mention any sources, libraries, or inspirations that contributed to this project]